-- The decision to use the library during an assigned study hall or lunch period rests with the student.
+- 1. The decision to use the library during an assigned study hall or lunch period rests with the student.
 All students must attend study hall prior to being released to the library.
-Students must have a hall pass and should be prepared to show current identification when requested to do so. - The study hall student must remain in the library for the entire period.
+Students must have a hall pass and should be prepared to show current identification when requested to do so. - 2.
+The study hall student must remain in the library for the entire period.
 Study hall students, who need to see a counselor, make up a test, etc., should not go to the library but should report instead to the study hall. - 3.
-Students from lunch may use the library either for the entire period or for a shorter period of time.
-Because eating and drinking are not permitted, students may leave the library once their research is complete. - 4.
+Students from lunch may use the library either for the entire period or enter or exit at the half bell. - 4.
 At times space may be limited in the library.
 When this occurs, admittance may be restricted to only those students who need to use library materials during the period.